acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ## 3. Porting - Ease of Use
 ### 3.1 Macros
-To streamline the configuration of compatible items a set of macro's can be found here `addons\wardrobe\script_macros_wardrobe.hpp`
+To streamline the configuration of compatible items a set of macros can be found here `addons\wardrobe\script_macros_wardrobe.hpp`

 ### 3.2 Example
 ```cpp